 On the other hand, with the newest version of React launches the new Context API.
 It seems these both tools could have the same responsibility in the application like redux, but is it true?

 In this article, we share a short overview of state management and Flux architecture.
-Then we focus on the advantages and disadvantages of Redux and Context and, finally, recap and clarify when is the best situation to use these tools.
+Then we focus on the advantages and disadvantages of Redux and Context API 2020 and, finally, recap and clarify when is the best situation to use these tools.

 Application state management is crucial in medium and large projects.
 It is useful in smaller and more manageable projects, but sometimes we can handle it without special libraries or patterns.